-He was previously the representative for New York's 5th congressional district (1971-1972; Republican).
+He was previously the representative for New York’s 5th congressional district as a Republican from 1971 to 1972.

 Lent is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Lent sponsored and cosponsored.
 See full analysis methodology.

 Lent was the primary sponsor of 3 bills that were enacted:

 - H.J.Res.
 93 (100th): A joint resolution to provide for a temporary prohibition of strikes or lockouts with respect to the Long Island Rail Road labor-management dispute.